Metagenomic testing for your patients.

 - Refer to your lab director to ensure your institution has an established account.
 See Set Up Account.

-Testing is currently available on cerebrospinal fluid (CSF).
+Testing is currently available on cerebrospinal fluid (CSF) and plasma.

 - Minimum volume 1 mL (preferred 2 mL)